 Billy Arr resigned from the United States Army and stayed in Germany, playing music for a year before returning to the United States.
-Once he was back home in Missouri, Billy Arr put a band together immediately and played the same club for a year and a half.
-He then hit the road with the band, playing Indianapolis, Peoria, Kansas City and St. Louis.
+Once he was back home in Missouri, Billy Arr immediately put a band together and played the same club for a year and a half.
+Billy Arr then hit the road with the band, playing Indianapolis, Peoria, Kansas City and St. Louis.

-Curly Putman called Billy Arr the night Charlie Walker first sang 'Let's Go Fishin' Boys, The Girls Are Biting' on the Grand Ole Opry in Nashville.
-The song hit the Top 20 on the Billboard country music singles chart, so Billy Arr moved permanently to Nashville.
+Curly Putman called Billy Arr the night Charlie Walker first sang 'Let's Go Fishin' Boys, The Girls are Biting' on The Grand Ole Opry in Nashville.
+The song reached No.52 on the Billboard country music singles chart in 1970, so Billy Arr moved permanently to Nashville.

-Things in Nashville were a little bit slow initially for Billy, so he put another band together and toured the club circuit, booked by Nashville's Buddy Lee Agency.
+Things in Nashville were a little bit slow initially for Billy Arr, so he put another band together and toured the club circuit, booked by Nashville's Buddy Lee Agency.
 It was also at this time that Billy Arr recorded for both Rice Records and GRT Records.

-Mel Tillis recorded Billy Arr's 'Lookin' For Tomorrow (And Finding Yesterday)' (co-written with David Allds) and included the track on 'M-M-Mel' (MGM Records, 1975).
+Mel Tillis recorded Billy Arr's 'Lookin' for Tomorrow (& Finding Yesterday)' (co-written with David Allds) and included the track on 'M-M-Mel' (MGM Records, 1975).

-The Kendalls recorded Billy Arr's 'You're My Man' and included the track on 'Let The Music Play/Heaven's Just A Sin Away' (Ovation Records, 1977).
+The Kendalls (Royce Kendall: Wednesday 25 September 1935 - Friday 22 May 1998) and Jeannie Kendall) recorded Billy Arr's 'You're My Man' and included the track on 'Let The Music Play / Heaven's Just a Sin Away' (Ovation Records, 1977).